-Unfortunately, there always seems to be a segment of society which is hesitant towards positive social evolution and creates at least one stereotype about it.
+Unfortunately, there always seems to be a segment of society that is hesitant towards positive social evolution and creates at least one stereotype about it.
 This unnecessary reality also extends to the world of labor.

 While numerous companies around the globe have begun embracing the desire of workers to become digital nomads, freelancers, and remote workers — some are less than enthusiastic about embracing change.

-This blog will put to rest the stereotypes surrounding remote work, as most exist without having much attachment to the truth.
+This post will put to rest (hopefully) the stereotypes surrounding remote work, as most exist without having much attachment to the truth.
 For those who already work in the field, you will have probably had to encounter a few of these.
 If so, try not to rage and exit the page until the end of the piece.

 Let’s get this underway.